News Archives Press room

 October 15, 2010

-Beyond the Loop: Pop-up scene is contagious
+Beyond the Loop: Pop-up location is infectious.

 Lauren Viera, Tribune reporter

-Pop-Up Art Loop is one of the city's best-known temporary-gallery initiatives, but it wasn't the first — and it's certainly not the last.
+Pop-Up Art Loop is one of the city's best-known temporary gallery initiatives, but it wasn't the first — and it's certainly not the last.

-Alpha Bruton has been bringing art to vacant spaces all over town via the Phantom Gallery Chicago Network, which she founded in 2004.
+Alpha Bruton has been bringing art to vacant spaces all over town via the Phantom Gallery Chicago Network, which she founded in 2005.
 As the collaborative organization's chief curator, she has since helped install art in spaces all over Chicago, from East Garfield Park's Madison Corridor (via LISC Chicago's New Communities program) to otherwise vacant commercial real estate in the South Loop, with the help of real estate agencies.

 "It was hard at the beginning because people didn't get it," Bruton says of her fledgling years curating phantom installations.
-She has since collaborated with enthusiasts in Hyde Park, Wicker Park and, most recently, Logan Square, whose newly founded Independent Artists & Merchants of Logan Square (I AM Logan Square) is working toward pop-up programming of its own.
+She has since collaborated with enthusiasts in Hyde Park, Wicker Park, and, most recently, Logan Square, whose newly founded Independent Artists & Merchants of Logan Square (I AM Logan Square) is working toward pop-up programming of its own.
 In the coming months, collectors' circle events will help drive interest, and pop-up galleries will begin to sprout along Milwaukee Avenue, a corridor that 35th Ward Ald.
 Rey Colon deems "plagued" with empty storefronts.

 lviera@tribune.com

-Pop-Up Art Loop is one of the city's best-known temporary-gallery initiatives, but it wasn't the first - and it's certainly not the last.
+Pop-Up Art Loop is one of the city's best-known temporary gallery initiatives, but it wasn't the first - and it's certainly not the last.
 READ MORE HERE

 SWITCHING STATION ARTIST LOFTS